In this article:

 On the other hand, the egg yolk is demonized for its high cholesterol content.

-While one large egg yolk contains 1.5 grams of saturated fat, it also has 3.5 grams of unsaturated fat, including omega-3 fats.
-Egg yolks can safely be included in a heart-healthy diet plan.
+While one large egg yolk contains 1.5 grams of saturated fat, it also has 3.5 grams of healthy, unsaturated fat, including omega-3 fats.
+Therefore, egg yolks can safely be included in a heart-healthy diet plan.

 Eggs contain the following nutrients.
 (3)